 Centers & Institutes

-Students can explore pressing scholastic and community issues and address challenges with real-world legal application at numerous research centers and institutes at the University of Minnesota Law School.
+Students can explore pressing scholastic and community issues and address challenges with real-world legal application by connecting with numerous projects, research centers, and institutes at the University of Minnesota Law School.

 The only program of its kind in the U.S., designed in partnership with leading area law firms and non-profit immigration legal services, the Center expands urgently needed legal services for noncitizens, pursues litigation that will improve our nation's immigration laws, and educates noncitizens about their rights.